 Average monthly utility bills

 Monthly homeowners association fee for condos includes exterior, roof, grounds, pavement & insurance.
 Closing costs are about $3000.
 Ask the seller to pay closing costs.
 Of course, he will not want to.
 Property tax: $1000

 Things have changed since I bought the house in Lebanon in 1977.
 I do not recall anything about having to pre-qualify.
 But there were rip-offs like termite inspections and closing costs.
 I am thinking if I buy the right place at the right time for the right reasons, I will live there until I die.
-Equity will be aimed at my son and grandson.
+Equity will be aimed at my son and grandkids.

 I can call the VA Regional office to find out how the GI Bill works now.
 It means buying a place with no down payment.
 Keep monthly payments as low as possible.
 The system is designed so that the buyer takes a hit.
 I cringe when I think of the rent I pay.

 I get my water free, and that would not be the case if I buy.
 Most likely, electric bills would be higher.

 Insurance and property taxes are considerations.
 I hate to think of supporting the local police.
 And there is the association fee for condos, now called homeowners fee.

-If and when I move, I will have to change a number of addresses:
+If and when I move, I will have to update my address:

 1 Nashville Electric Service NES